Yubico/webauthn-recovery-extension/README.md

               hash algorithm. `sig` is DER encoded as described in [RFC 3279][rfc3279].

-           4. Return the following output encoded as a CBOR map:
+           4. Return the following output encoded as a CBOR map in [CTAP2 canonical CBOR encoding form][ctap2-canon]:

                   {
                     1: alg  # Identifier for the key agreement scheme